 Mr. Krevitt is consistently ranked as one of the leading Intellectual Property and Patent litigators in the United States by virtually every ranking and survey in the country.

+The American Lawyer named Mr. Krevitt as a Litigator of the Year, noting that global corporations turned to him when facing “must-win patent litigation” and he “is often called in to take over from other firms.”
 Mr. Krevitt is ranked by the prestigious Chambers USA and Chambers Global in Band 1 for Intellectual Property both Nationwide and in New York—one of only three lawyers in the country with that distinction.
 Chambers has called Mr. Krevitt “a litigation savant,” and describes him as “a top litigator with incredible strategic vision and skill at oral argument,” among “the top echelon of trial attorneys,” “one of the best oral advocates,” and “a silver-tongued advocate extraordinaire whose voice and demeanor project confidence and inspire credibility from judges and juries alike.”
 Benchmark Litigation recognizes him as a “Litigation Star.”
-Mr. Krevitt is also recognized by The Best Lawyers in America® as a leading Litigation attorney, Law360 as an “MVP” in both IP Litigation and Trials, Who’s Who Legal as an “Expert” in Patents, and Managing Intellectual Property as an “IP Star.”
+Mr. Krevitt is also recognized by The Legal 500 United States as a “Leading Lawyer” in Patents: Litigation (Full Coverage), The Best Lawyers in America® as a leading Litigation attorney, Law360 as an “MVP” in both IP Litigation and Trials, Lawdragon as one of the “500 Leading Lawyers in America,” and “500 Leading Litigators in America,” Who’s Who Legal as an “Expert” in Patents, and Managing Intellectual Property as an “IP Star.”
 IAM Patent 1000 also awarded Mr. Krevitt a Tier 1 ranking, calling him as “a brilliant lawyer, no question,” and describing Mr. Krevitt’s varied and successful trial record, noting that “Krevitt could conduct a trial blindfolded, so familiar is he with the inside of the courtroom,” and that “industry leaders breathe a sigh of relief when he is brought on board to handle their case.”

 AmLaw Litigation Daily has twice named Mr. Krevitt “Litigator of the Week.”
 He received the recognition for scoring a complete victory for Fitbit in a high-profile, high-stakes patent case brought by Philips against Fitbit at the International Trade Commission.
 He also received the recognition for his successful defense at trial of T-Mobile in a patent infringement lawsuit brought by Realtime Data, LLC.